ARTISTIC-ERC/OnlineCalculator/README.md

 Contact
 ========================================================

-For any doubt or question please contact: alejandro.franco@u-picardie.fr (Professor Alejandro A. Franco, PI of the ARTISTIC project)
+For any question please contact: alejandro.franco@u-picardie.fr (Professor Alejandro A. Franco, PI of the ARTISTIC project)